FindMySchool LogoFindMySchool

 This is a state-funded school, so there are no tuition fees.
 Families should still budget for standard secondary costs such as uniform, trips, and optional activities, plus transport where relevant.

 Applications are made through Sefton Council rather than directly to the school.
-The school states that the Year 7 application deadline is 31 October each year for the following September intake, and Sefton publishes the offer date for September 2026 as 02 March 2026.
+The school states that the Year 7 application deadline is 31 October each year for the following September intake, and families should confirm the latest offer date with Sefton before applying.

-The school’s current performance measures indicate below-average outcomes overall, including an Attainment 8 score of 38.4 and a Progress 8 score of -0.74.
-In FindMySchool’s England-wide GCSE ranking, the school is 3,235th in England and 34th in Liverpool.
+The school’s current performance measures indicate below-average outcomes overall, including an Attainment 8 score of 42.4 and a Progress 8 score of -0.75.
+In the 2025 FindMySchool dataset, it ranks 2,345th out of 3,895 schools in England for GCSE academic outcomes, while the Liverpool secondary local hub lists it 35th locally.
 (FindMySchool ranking and metrics based on official data.)

 There is a structured timetable of clubs and support sessions, including Lego Club, Chess Club, Eco Club, Drama club, Creative Writing, music groups (Recorder, Brass, Woodwind), football and netball, plus homework support and GCSE intervention sessions in several subjects.